 Vine identification has also been important for white varieties.
 Much of what was once sold as Sauvignon Blanc was in fact Sauvignonasse (also known as Sauvignon Vert or Tocai Friulano).
 However, thanks to extensive recent plantings of genuine Sauvignon Blanc, particularly in the cooler valleys in the north such as Casablanca and Leyda, Chile has gained a reputation for good-value renditions of this crisp, zesty variety with some premium wines also worthy of attention.
 Other aromatic varieties such as Riesling, Viognier and Gewürztraminer are starting to perform well on cooler sites.
 Semillon is extremely widespread (often mixed in the vineyard with Sauvignon) and therefore thoroughly scorned – although there have been some experiments with sweet wines and barrel-aged examples.

 Chile has done a good job in promoting its recently created but straightforward appellation system based on the names of the east–west valleys, though it is difficult to generalise about individual valleys since the soils and climate can vary so much within the same valley, even though the country is so narrow.
 It is particularly difficult to generalize about the three main wine valleys Maipo, Rapel and Maule, partly because there is such variation between the valley floor and the increasing number of vineyards planted on higher ground.
 Producers are working hard to identify new and more specific subregions within these valleys.
 North of Santiago is the broad Valle de Aconcagua, home to Errázuriz.
 Newer plantings tend to be up into the hillsides or towards the coast.
-North and east of Santiago are the valleys that have been most successful in the last 10 years for Sauvignon Blanc, other aromatic whites and Pinot Noir: Casablanca, Leyda, San Antonio, Limarí and, furthest north and extremely narrow, Elqui, which is also producing some very good Syrah.
+North and east of Santiago are the valleys that have been most successful in the last 10 years for Sauvignon Blanc, other aromatic whites and Pinot Noir: Casablanca, Leyda, San Antonio, Limarí and, further north and extremely narrow, Elqui, which is also producing some very good Syrah.
+160 km (100 miles) north of Elqui, Viña Ventisquero is making wines in the Huasco region of the Atacama Desert.
 All these areas are strongly influenced by the cool ocean breezes and fogs and have attracted ambitious pioneers such as Amayna, Casa Marín and Matetic.
 Some of the very big companies such as Concha y Toro have vineyards here too.

 The Valle del Maipo is the most famous Chilean wine region even though it is nowhere near the biggest, at least partly because it is so close to Santiago, Chile’s capital and centre of wealth.
 Some famous vineyards such as those of Cousiño Macul are right up against the Andes just east of the city itself.
 Here wines tend to be fragrant and more elegant than those from central Maipo around Pirque and Buin, where the industry giants Concha y Toro and Santa Rita have their respective main wineries (though each follows the Chilean pattern of buying grapes from all over the Central Valley).
 Both companies have been developing separate subsidiaries, but such is the extent of their vineyard holdings that Concha y Toro can, for example, claim to be the world’s most important grower of Cabernet Sauvignon.
 Vines are increasingly grown on the west side of the Coastal Range, but it is much more expensive to ensure water supplies here (boreholes have to be drilled instead of just opening sluice gates).